Unbuffer input frame into sequence of scalar outputs

 The block adjusts the output rate so that the sample period is the same at both the input and output, Tso=Tsi.
 Therefore, the output sample period for an input of frame size Mi and frame period Tfi is Tfi/Mi, which represents a rate Mi times higher than the input frame rate.
 In the example above, the block receives inputs only once every three sample periods, but produces an output once every sample period.
 To rebuffer inputs to a larger or smaller frame size, use the Buffer block.

-In the model below, the block unbuffers a four-channel input with a frame size of three.
+In the ex_unbuffer_ref1 example model, the block unbuffers a four-channel input with a frame size of three.
 The Initial conditions parameter is set to zero and the tasking mode is set to multitasking, so the first three outputs are zero vectors.

 The Unbuffer block has zero-tasking latency in Simulink® single-tasking mode.
 Zero-tasking latency means that the first input sample (received at t=0) appears as the first output sample.